 Strengthened financial management by implementing profitability analysis, which includes an analysis of the following: region, country, product, sub-product, client segment and client.
 Client profitability analysis led to numerous actions with the direct result being enhanced profitability, with many additional opportunities being pursued.
 Sponsored and ensured completion of certain SAP system implementations, which has resulted in stronger controls and more automation, and will also result in greater scalability and efficiencies over time.
-Proactively managed the Company's capital structure and refined the Company's capital allocation practices and policies.
+Optimized the Company's • Proactively managed the Company's capital structure and refined the Company's capital structure capital allocation practices and policies.
 Managed the optimization of the Company's tax structure to align with the Company's global operating footprint.
-Successfully oversaw the completion of the largest portion of the Company's tax structure realignment and thereby improved the adjusted tax rate, with minimal disruption to business performance and operations.
-Led the execution of our return on capital strategy that enabled the Board to implement a 36% increase in the dividend, resulting in a total of \$121 million of capital being returned to shareholders.
-Promoted increased shareholder interest and broadened shareholder base through outreach, Drove initiatives to maximize the value of the franchise conferences, and cultivation of long-term investors, reflected in strong total shareholder returns over one-year, two-year and three-year horizons and a premium valuation multiple. • Successfully drove 2017 adjusted tax rate to 27.5% well below the 2016 tax rate of 32.4%.
-Strengthened performance of · Led the implementation of transformation initiatives which are positively impacting employee the finance function by engagement.
-In 2017, full engagement for the finance function improved by 4.7% according to the Company's annual employee engagement survey. implementing transformation initiatives, which focused on Oversaw the development of a finance training strategy and curriculum, including technical, leadership and process improvement training, which offered more than 20 training courses, talent development resulting in 80% of finance employees who responded to the Company's annual employee engagement indicating they had the opportunity to learn and grow in 2017.
-Prioritized individual development plans, which contributed to a 2.9% increase from the prior year in the "developing our people" portion of the Company's annual employee engagement survey. • Implemented a finance function transformation program, including training and onboarding a functional transformation leader, establishing a framework for project prioritization and defining a governance model.
+Successfully oversaw the completion of the largest portion of the Company's tax structure realignment and thereby improved the adjusted tax rate, with minimal disruption to business performance and operations. • Led the execution of our return on capital strategy that enabled the Board to implement a 36% increase in the dividend, resulting in a total of \$121 million of capital being returned to shareholders.
+Drove initiatives to maximize Promoted increased shareholder interest and broadened shareholder base through the value of the franchise outreach, conferences, and cultivation of long-term investors, reflected in strong total shareholder returns over one-year, two-year and three-year horizons and a premium valuation multiple. • Successfully drove 2017 adjusted tax rate to 27.5% well below the 2016 tax rate of • Led the implementation of transformation initiatives which are positively impacting Strengthened performance of the finance function by employee engagement.
+In 2017, full engagement for the finance function improved by 4.7% according to the Company's annual employee engagement survey. • Oversaw the development of a finance training strategy and curriculum, including which focused on process technical, leadership and process improvement training, which offered more than 20 improvement and talent training courses, resulting in 80% of finance employees who responded to the Company's annual employee engagement indicating they had the opportunity to learn and grow in 2017. • Prioritized individual development plans, which contributed to a 2.9% increase from the prior year in the "developing our people" portion of the Company's annual employee engagement survey.

+prioritization and defining a governance model.